The Classical Compact Groups and Gaussian Multiplicative Chaos: Statement of Results on Toeplitz and Toeplitz+Hankel Determinants with Merging Singularities

-\end{theorem} Looking at the proof of Theorem \ref{thm:T non-uniform}, one can see that the given asymptotics are uniform for $z_0,...,z_m$ bounded away from each other, i.e. in compact subsets of $\{z_i \neq z_m\} \subset (S^1)^{m+1}$.
-Similarly one can see from the proof that the asymptotics of Theorem \ref{thm:T+H asymptotics} are uniform for $z_0,...,z_{r+1}$ bounded away from each other, i.e in compact subsets of $\{ z_i \neq z_j \} \subset (S^1)^{r}$.

-\begin{remark} Comparing the uniform asymptotics of $D_n(f_{p,t})$ in Theorem \ref{thm:T, T+H uniform} with the non-uniform asymptotics one gets from Theorem \ref{thm:T non-uniform}, one can see that the different expansions are related in the following way:

-This is exactly the same relationship as the one between the non-uniform and uniform expansions of $D_n(f_t)$ in \cite{ClaeysKrasovsky} (see their (1.8), (1.24) and (1.26)).
-Since the uniform asymptotics of $D_n^{T+H,\kappa}(f_{p,t})$ were derived from the uniform asymptotics of $D_{2n}(f_{p,t})^{1/2}$ and $\Phi_n(\pm 1)^{1/2}$, $\Phi_n(0)$, using Theorem 2.6 and Lemma 2.7 in \cite{DeiftItsKrasovsky}, the relationship between the uniform asymptotics of $D_n^{T+H,\kappa}(f_{p,t})$ and the non-uniform asymptotics one gets from Theorem \ref{thm:T+H asymptotics} is given by (\ref{eqn:relation}), with both sides divided by $2$ and $n$ replaced by $2n$. \end{remark}
+This is exactly the same relationship as the one between the non-uniform and uniform expansions of $D_n(f_t)$ in \cite{ClaeysKrasovsky} (see their (1.8), (1.24) and (1.26)). \end{remark} \begin{remark} The relationship between the uniform asymptotics of $D_n^{T+H,\kappa}(f_{p,t})$ in Theorem \ref{thm:T+H uniform} and the non-uniform asymptotics one gets from Theorem \ref{thm:T+H non-uniform} is given by (\ref{eqn:relation}), with both sides divided by $2$, and $n$ replaced by $2n$.
+This is because the uniform asymptotics of $D_n^{T+H,\kappa}(f_{p,t})$ are related to the uniform asymptotics of $D_{2n}(f_{p,t})^{1/2}$ (with added singularities at $\pm 1$) and $\Phi_n(\pm 1)^{1/2}$, $\Phi_n(0)$, by Lemma \ref{lem:connection between T and T+H}.
+As will be argued in Section \ref{section:T+H} the asymptotics of $\Phi_{2n}(\pm 1)$, computed as in \cite{DeiftItsKrasovsky} are unaffected by the merging of singularities away from $\pm 1$, and $\Phi_{2n}(0) = o(1)$ both when singularities merge or not.
+Thus only the asymptotics of $D_{2n}(f_{p,t})^{1/2}$ are different in the merging and non-merging regime, and their relationship is given by (\ref{eqn:relation}) with both sides divided by $2$, and $n$ replaced by $2n$. \end{remark} Our last results corresponds to Theorem 1.11 in \cite{ClaeysKrasovsky}.
+It extends Theorem \ref{thm:T non-uniform} for the symbol $f_{p,t}$, and Theorem \ref{thm:T+H non-uniform} in the case $r = 2$: \begin{theorem} Let $\omega(x)$ be a positive, smooth function for $x$ sufficiently large, s.t.